-Key Audit Matter How our audit addressed this matter Capitalisation of Software Development Costs Refer to Note 11 in the financial statements At 30 June 2018, the Group's balance sheet includes capitalised software development costs of \$21.2 million, of which \$10.0 million has been capitalised during the financial year.
+Capitalisation of Software Development Costs

+Refer to Note 11 in the financial statements

+At 30 June 2018, the Group's balance sheet includes capitalised software development costs of \$21.2 million, of which \$10.0 million has been capitalised during the financial

+Key Audit Matter

 The calculation of the software development costs involves significant judgement in respect of factors such as, probability of future economic benefits and accuracy of inputs such as wage rate and overhead calculations.

 We identified this as a key audit matter due to the judgement involved in capitalising software development costs, in particular when capitalising wages and overheads.

+How our audit addressed this matter

-Our audit procedures in relation to capitalised research and development included: • Assessing the appropriateness of the group policy for capitalisation of software development costs is in accordance with the accounting standards. • For a sample of projects that had been capitalised during the year; - Challenging management on the basis for capitalisation and expected future benefits; - Substantiating wage rates used in capitalisation to payroll details of employees in the development team; and - Agreeing overhead allocation of fixed costs; • Reviewing projects for any indicators of impairment; • For a sample of projects previously capitalised, reviewing sales of products during the year to ensure no indicators of impairment; and • Testing the mathematical accuracy of the amortisation of previously capitalised amounts in line with the Group Policy.
-Acquisition of Enoro Holdings AS Refer to Note 24 in the financial statements During the year the Group acquired Enoro Holdings AS ("Enoro") for a gross purchase consideration of \$70.246 million.
+Our audit procedures in relation to capitalised research and development included:

+- Assessing the appropriateness of the group policy for capitalisation of software development costs is in accordance with the accounting standards. - For a sample of projects that had been capitalised during the year; - Challenging management on the basis for capitalisation and expected future benefits; - Substantiating wage rates used in capitalisation to payroll details of employees in the development team; and - Agreeing overhead allocation of fixed costs; - Reviewing projects for any indicators of impairment; - For a sample of projects previously capitalised, reviewing sales of products during the year to ensure no indicators of impairment; and - Testing the mathematical accuracy of the amortisation of previously capitalised amounts in line with the Group Policy.

+Acquisition of Enoro Holdings AS

+Refer to Note 24 in the financial statements

+During the year the Group acquired Enoro Holdings AS ("Enoro") for a gross purchase consideration of \$70.246 million.
 Management consider this to be a significant acquisition for the Group.
-This was considered a key audit matter as the accounting for Our audit procedures in relation to the acquisition of Enoro included: Reviewing the sale and purchase agreements to understand the key terms and conditions; Substantiating the purchase consideration to the